scottcase3374/primetoolkit/README.md

 which is interpreted as: Prime value 1583 is represented by: 1 x 155 + 2 x 318 + 3 x 264

 ## Design
-The current design is extensible (Java ServiceLoader mechanism implemented for the different "bases").
+The current design is extensible.
+I've implemented the Java Service Loader mechanism for the different "base" types.
+Also, most "components" are implemented as (Service Loader) services as well.

 ## Implementation
 - Command line parsing is handled using the picocli library and the resulting options processed; resulting in